mattpolzin/OpenAPIKit/documentation/validation.md

 1. Using the various `validating()` helper methods on the `Validatior`.
 2. Creating values of the `Validation` type.

 The first approach can be more concise for most light-weight validations.
 The second approach is more verbose but it offers cleaner support for one validation producing more than one error and provides opportunities to compose validations together.
-In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated, and (c) the coding path of the value being validated.
+In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated (we'll call this the "subject"), and (c) the coding path of the value being validated.

 #### `Validator.validating()`

 The simplest possible validations are equalities and inequalities.
 Such validations can usually be expressed using a KeyPath syntax starting with any OpenAPIKit type and ending with the value being checked followed by the appropriate equality or inequality.

+I'll call this the "Subject KeyPath syntax" because the type of the root of the KeyPath is the "subject" of the validation context.

 To assert that the version of the OpenAPI Document is 3.0.0 we could write
 ```swift